addianto/spring-petclinic-rest/DEMO.md

 }
 ```

-A k6 test script is written as a single module JavaScript.
+A k6 test script is written as a single JavaScript module.
 The script has four sections:

 1. Init -> initialises test script, executed **once per VU** (Virtual User, or "Thread" in JMeter-speak)